friday-james/pokemon-legend-za-meta/README.md

 ### Why Special Attackers Dominate
 In a 4-player battle royale, approaching to use physical attacks exposes you to third-party attacks from 2 other players.
 Special attackers can snipe from safety.

-### Why AoE is Premium
+### Why AoE is Valuable
-With 3 enemies on the field, AoE moves effectively deal 3x damage output.
-Excellent for kill-stealing when others are fighting.
+AoE hits one area - people can still dodge.
+But when enemies are fighting each other and grouped up, you can catch 1-3 targets.
+Larger AoE (high power moves like Eruption) covers more area.
+Excellent for kill-stealing when others are battling.

 ### Why Size Matters
 Larger Pokemon are easier targets in chaotic 4-player fights.
 Smaller Pokemon can dodge and avoid being focused.